Fancy Baggage

 Fancy Baggage is a 1929 American sound part-talkie drama film directed by John G. Adolfi and released by Warner Bros.
+Pictures.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 According to the film review in Harrison's Reports, about 30 percent of the total running time featured dialogue.
 The film used the Vitaphone sound-on-disc system.
 The film stars Audrey Ferris and Myrna Loy.

 Plot

-Naomi Iverson (Audrey Ferris), an athletic, carefree girl, is about to start out on another of her continual rounds of young people's parties when she overhears her father (George Fawcett) and his attorney Austin (Burr McIntosh) talking in the library of the Iverson home.
+Naomi Iverson, an athletic, carefree girl, is about to start out on another of her continual rounds of young people's parties when she overhears her father and his attorney Austin talking in the library of the Iverson home.
 She learns that Iverson, in order to secure funds to continue her life of luxury, has assumed the blame for engaging in an illegal stock pool and is to be sentenced by the Federal Government to five years in prison.
-In return, he has received a check for one million dollars from Hardin (Edmund Breese), his former partner but now bitterest enemy—though their years-long quarrel began over the trifling fact that one had voted for Bryan and the other for McKinley.
+In return, he has received a check for one million dollars from Hardin, his former partner but now bitterest enemy—though their years-long quarrel began over the trifling fact that one had voted for Bryan and the other for McKinley.

-Naomi discovers that her father gave the confession just minutes before to Miss Hickey (Virginia Sale), Hardin's secretary, who in return handed over Hardin's check to Iverson.
+Naomi discovers that her father gave the confession just minutes before to Miss Hickey, Hardin's secretary, who in return handed over Hardin's check to Iverson.
 By a ruse Naomi learns Miss Hickey's address, and then, going to the library to bid her father goodnight before leaving ostensibly for a party, secretly secures possession of the check and rushes away to secure the return of the confession.
 She locates Miss Hickey in the bathroom, appropriates her suitcase, and rushes to catch Hardin's yacht, where the secretary is expected to work with her employer over the weekend.

-In her hurry, Naomi leaps into a taxi already occupied by the inebriated Dickie (Hallam Cooley).
-After tricking him out of the cab, she eventually boards the yacht, which only departs after she meets Ernest Hardin (Wallace MacDonald), son of Hardin, and discovers Dickie is a friend of Ernest.
-Cora (uncredited), who tries to win Ernest's affection, also comes aboard but leaves angrily when she suspects a relationship between Ernest and Naomi.
+In her hurry, Naomi leaps into a taxi already occupied by the inebriated Dickie.
+After tricking him out of the cab, she eventually boards the yacht, which only departs after she meets Ernest Hardin, son of Hardin, and discovers Dickie is a friend of Ernest.
+Cora, who tries to win Ernest's affection, also comes aboard but leaves angrily when she suspects a relationship between Ernest and Naomi.
 Dickie recognizes Naomi, but craftily keeps silent.